thomhurst/Resilient-Fallback-Services/README.md

 Q: What happens if all my services throw an exception and there are no more fallbacks?

 A: A `ResilientServicesFailedException` will be thrown back to the caller, containing inner exceptions with the failures

+Q: Can I still unit test?

+A: The injection `Resilient<T>` is an interface, so you can fully mock this